Quick overview: what are deepfakes?

 Their impact depends on how they are used.

-While deepfakes are often associated with malicious activities like scams, misinformation, or impersonation, they also have positive and creative applications.
+While deepfakes are often used by threat actors for scams, misinformation, or impersonation, they also have positive and creative applications.

 How does deepfake technology actually work?